nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### What is an Entry

 Think of PennyWise as a helpful personal budgeting assistant.
-Whenever you spend or earn money, all you need to do is tell PennyWise and PennyWise will help you log and save it as a new Entry!
+Whenever you spend or earn money, all you need to do is tell PennyWise and PennyWise will log it and save it!
 An Entry is what PennyWise terms as a particular expenditure or income logged into the application.
 PennyWise defines an expenditure and income as things that you spend money on, and things that make you money respectively!
 Not only that, PennyWise will help you analyse your data, so you can easily get an overview of your overall expenditure or income.